yk287/NLP/POS_BI_LSTM_CRF_Batch/README.md

 # POS using Bi-LSTM with CRF

-NER tagging using Bi-LSTM with batching.
+POS tagging using Bi-LSTM with batching.

 ## Training Loss